soupi/learn-haskell-blog-generator/src/04-markup/03-displaying_results.md

 We want to be able to print a textual representation of values of our `Document` type.
 There are a few ways to do that:

-1. Write our own function of type `Document -> String` which we could then print, or
+1. Write our own function of type `Document -> String`, which we could then print, or
 2. Have Haskell write one for us

 Haskell provides us with a mechanism that can automatically generate the implementation of a